-We have approximately $492 million invested in infrastructure assets in our district, this accounts for around half of our operating expenditure.
+We have approximately $534 million invested in infrastructure assets in our district.
+This accounts for around half of our operating expenditure.
 In recent years we’ve completed some significant upgrades to our wastewater system and we’ve extended the water and wastewater supplies in places like Tahuna, Waharoa and Raungaiti to improve the health of these communities.
 Council utilities (roads and footpaths including water supplies; sewage treatment and disposal and stormwater) provide a solid base for economic activity.

 Matamata-Piako has available, high quality water resources supplied to both residents and businesses.
 This natural high quality water requires minimal treatment – meaning it is safe to drink with minimal energy and cost required.
 Water supply networks are well maintained and future-proofed for population growth.